What are HR metrics?

-Here are four key metrics to help measure retention:
+Below are several key metrics to help measure retention.

 1. eNPS (employee net promoter score)

-eNPS is a metric that assesses employee job satisfaction by measuring their willingness to recommend their current company to others.
-If employees want their friends to get on board, it’s safe to say they’re reasonably satisfied.
+eNPS is a metric that assesses people’s job satisfaction by measuring their willingness to recommend their current company to others.
+If people want their friends to get on board, it’s safe to say they’re reasonably satisfied working at the company.
 If they’re telling their pals to stay away, it’s a sign of bigger problems.

 Of all the HR metrics, eNPS is the easiest to measure.
-Send employees a survey, asking, “On a scale from 0-10, how likely are you to recommend this company as a place to work?”
+Send people a survey and ask, “On a scale from 0-10, how likely are you to recommend this company as a place to work?”

 The formula for eNPS is:

-A score between 10 to 20 is reasonable, 20 to 30 is good, and 40 to 50 is outstanding.
+A score between 10 and 20 is reasonable, 20 and 30 is good, and 40 and 50 is outstanding.
 In designing the survey, it’s best to include room for open-ended answers which can help locate areas for improvement.

-For a more thorough analysis, organize results in a variety of ways, such as by department, role, length of employment, or even gender, age, and race.
-This can help determine if any issues that come up are company-wide or related to specific groups.
+For a more thorough analysis, organize results in various ways, such as by department, role, length of employment, or even gender, age, and race.
+This can help determine if any issues are company-wide or related to specific groups.

 Companies usually run eNPS surveys every three to six months.
-This continuous process is an opportunity for employees to offer constructive feedback, collaborate with managers, and share in the collective responsibility.
+This continuous process allows your people to offer constructive feedback, collaborate with managers, and share collective responsibility.

 2. Career Path Ratio

-To calculate this metric, divide the total number of promotions by the sum of all role changes, both upward and lateral.
+To calculate this metric, divide the total number of promotions by the sum of all upward and lateral role changes.
 Start with a lookback period of at least a year to ensure there’s enough data.